Course Descriptions

 EDU 605 Educational Measurements

 A study of the methods of measurement and evaluation of human learning.
 The course focuses on the nature of assessment, various assessment methods, and limitations and errors of assessment.
-While the textbook concentrates on the American schools and students, this course attempts to distill from the text those principles that apply to African contexts.
+While the textbook concentrates on American schools and students, this course attempts to distill from the text those principles that apply to African contexts.
 The textbook is designed for classroom teachers but is applied more broadly to help the student develop an understanding of the importance and challenges of assessment in other social institutions, such as churches and non-profit organizations and even developing nations.

 EDU 606 Childhood Education in the Church